What Is STEM Education, and What Jobs Can It Get You?

 How do you get into STEM?

 You can get into a STEM field by getting high-quality STEM education in the field that interests you the most.
 After that, develop your problem-solving skills, critical thinking skills, and tech skills.
+You can start preparing for your future job as early as high school using resources like summer coding bootcamps.
 When you’ve acquired the knowledge you need, you can start your career in STEM.

 Do you need a degree to work in STEM?